Dolores River Information

 Sloping canyon walls covered with oakbrush and other shrubs characterize the first few miles of river below Bradfield Bridge.
 Then the canyon deepens, sandstone walls appear and groves of ponderosa pine and Douglas fir cover the benches along the river.
 This stretch of river is appropriately called "Ponderosa Gorge."
 The unique combination of pine groves and red sandstone cliffs makes this one of the most scenic segments of the Dolores River.

-Approximately 19 miles downriver from Bradfield is the Mountain Sheep Point Recreation Site, which can be accessed by driving about 6 miles east from Dove Creek along gravel and dirt county roads.
+Approximately 19 miles downriver from Bradfield is the Mountain Sheep Point Recreation Site, which can be accessed by driving about 6 miles east from Dove Creek along gravel and dirt county roads (Beginning with County Road J where it intersects with Highway 491).
 This access site has limited parking, a boat launch ramp, toilets, and limited primitive campsites just down river at the "Box Elder" campsite.
 No fees are charged for camping here.
 There is no potable water at this site.

 Snaggletooth Rapid (Class IV-V) is located about eight miles below the Mountain Sheep Point Recreation Site near mile 27.
 This rapid has been portaged as often as successfully run.
 Stop and scout this rapid (river left).

 Below Snaggletooth, the canyon becomes drier and the vegetation begins to change to that of Upper Sonoran life zone.
 Pinyon-juniper, yucca, cactus, and various shrubs are predominant.
-A few miles above Slick Rock, the canyon widens to rolling arid hills.
+Beyond the confluence with Disappointment Creek, the canyon widens to rolling arid hills.